 In 2010 Fei-Fei Li joined with the PASCAL VOC team to create a joint research challenge where research teams compete to achieve higher accuracy on several visual recognition tasks.
 The resulting annual competition is known as the ImageNet Large Scale Visual Recognition Challenge (ILSVRC).
 The ILSVRC uses a "trimmed" list of only 1000 image categories or "classes", including 90 of the 120 dog breeds classified by the full ImageNet schema.
-In 2010 and 2011, a good score for the ILSVRC top-5 classification error rate was 25%.

-Initial champions were statistical recognition techniques using techniques such as SIFT and HoG.
-However, in 2012, Alex Krizhevsky won the competition with a deep convolutional neural net based on LeNet5 called AlexNet.
-AlexNet achieved and error rate of 16% (accuracy of 84%).
+Around 2011, a good score for the ILSVRC top-5 classification error rate was 25%.
+Most of the leading techniques used variations of SIFT, HoG and SVMs.
+In 2012, the deep convolutional neural net called AlexNet achieved 16%.
 This dramatic quantitative improvement marked the start of the rapid shift to techniques based on Deep Learning using Neural Networks.
 By 2014, more than fifty institutions participated in the ILSVRC, almost exclusively with different forms of Network Architectures.
 In 2017, 29 of 38 competing teams demonstrated error rates less than 5% (better than 95% accuracy).